Population decline: Lebanon

 Lebanon has recorded major waves of emigration from the late 19th century to early 20th century and during the Lebanese Civil War which led to the exodus of almost one million people from Lebanon.
 Due to the Syrian refugee crisis, according to the UN's population division, Lebanon's population increased massively from 5.05 million in 2011 to 6.5 million in 2015, but the population began declining again in 2016, with a total population of 6.26 million, 6.11 million in 2017, 5.95 million in 2018, and 5.76 million in 2019.
 Between 2018 and 2023, the decline in the number of Lebanese accelerated from 25,000 per year to 78,000 due to massive emigration caused by the Lebanese liquidity crisis.

 However, the number of births to refugees has been increasing and the country hosts a large population of unregistered refugees, other illegal residents, and other people without legal documentation, making it difficult to count the population of Lebanon.
 Dr. Ali Faour, a population affairs researcher, estimates the Lebanese population including undocumented migrants to be 8 million.
 Regardless, the population of Lebanese nationality continues to age and decline as financial struggles increase emigration and decrease marriages.
 Consequentially, the share of Lebanese nationals in Lebanon may have decreased to between 45 and 50 percent, a sharp decline from 80 percent in 2004, although a 2024 report estimated the share at 65 to 69 percent of the resident population.

 Regionally, the mountainous and Christian-majority areas have low fertility rates comparable to European nations, with most of the population increase being concentrated in northern Lebanon.

-National efforts to confront declining populations

-A country with a declining population will struggle to fund public services such as health care, old age benefits, defense, education, water and sewage infrastructure, etc. To maintain some level of economic growth and continue to improve its citizens' quality of life, national efforts to confront declining populations will tend to focus on the threat of a declining GDP.
-Because a country's GDP is dependent on the size and productivity of its workforce, a country confronted with a declining population, will focus on increasing the size and productivity of that workforce.

-Increase the size of the workforce

-A country's workforce is that segment of its working-age population that is employed.
-Working age population is generally defined as those people aged 15–64.

-Policies that could increase the size of the workforce include:

-Natalism

-Natalism is a set of government policies and cultural changes that promote parenthood and encourage women to bear more children.
-These generally fall into three broad categories: